 Dr. Swail currently serves on the research advisory board of the National Action Council on Minorities in Engineering (NACME), the AVID Postsecondary Advisory Board, the Old Dominion University Darden College of Education Advisory Board, the Council for State Governments’ National Advisory Council on Postsecondary Education Access, and the Board of Directors of St. Louis-based Student Resource Services.
 In 2009 he served on the Advisory Panel for the National Association for Student Financial Aid Administrators (NASFAA), and in 2007 was named a Fellow of the Darden College of Education at Old Dominion University for his "dedicated service and his outstanding contributions in education

 Dr. Swail has an Ed.D. in Educational Policy from the George Washington University in Washington, DC, an M.S. at Old Dominion University in Norfolk, VA, and a B.Ed. from the University of Manitoba.
-He is a former middle school teacher, curriculum developer, teacher trainer, and adjunct faculty member.
+He is a former middle school teacher, curriculum developer, teacher trainer, adjunct faculty member, and musician.
 Dr. Swail resides in Virginia Beach, VA.

 Areas of Expertise:

 Dr. Swail has spoken at hundreds of events over the past decade.
 Many institutions have brought in Dr. Swail to talk about what it takes to help students succeed, especially those who are from low-income and first generation backgrounds.
 Dr. Swail conducts keynote addresses as well as workshops, including the Retention 101 workshop for institutional leaders and practitioners.
 He also chairs the EPI Forum on Education & the Economy.
 Some of his past clients include: